This post may contain affiliate links.

 But we like the best of ALL worlds.
-It’s the variety, flexibility and freedom of the many different kinds of RV camping that make the lifestyle so fun for us.
+The variety, flexibility, and freedom of the many different kinds of RV camping make the lifestyle so fun for us.
 So we mix and match, depending on our needs and goals at any given time.

 Here is an overview of the types of places we typically camp in our RV:

 - Private RV parks and membership-based campgrounds.
-We try to stay in Thousand Trails as often as we can to save money.
+We try to stay in Thousand Trails as often as possible to save money.

-- RV resorts (sometimes upscale or luxury resorts if we’re feeling fancy).
+- RV resorts (sometimes upscale or luxury resorts if we feel fancy).